LS-Lab/Coq-dL/README.md

      correctness, as well as uniform and bound variable renaming
 5. axioms: DDL and ODE axioms
-6. checker: sequent calculi and proof checker
+6. checker: sequent calculus and proof checker
 6. examples: examples of proofs that use our proof checker